Menu

 President - Leanne Phillips

 Leanne Phillips is a writer, a certified book coach, and an editor.
-Her work has appeared in The Rumpus, the Los Angeles Review of Books, Kelp Journal, The Coachella Review, Persimmon Tree, and elsewhere.
-Her novel was named the Book Winner and a Mentorship Prize Winner in Launch Pad's 6th Annual Prose Writing Competition, and one of her short stories was the Grand Prize Winner in Screencraft's 2023 Cinematic Prose Writing Competition.
+Her work has appeared in the Los Angeles TimesThe Rumpus, the Los Angeles Review of Books, Kelp Journal, The Coachella Review, Floyd County Moonshine, and elsewhere.
+Her debut manuscript was named the Book Winner and a Mentorship Prize Winner in Launch Pad's 6th Annual Prose Writing Competition, and one of her short stories was the Grand Prize Winner in Screencraft's 2023 Cinematic Prose Writing Competition.

 Leanne earned an MFA in Creative Writing and Writing for the Performing Arts (fiction and creative nonfiction) from the University of California at Riverside, Palm Desert.
 She received her BA in English, with an emphasis in creative writing and a minor in history, from Cal Poly, San Luis Obispo.
-She earned her book coaching certification from Author Accelerator and a copyediting certificate from the University of California at San Diego.
+She earned her book coaching certification from Author Accelerator (fiction and memoir) and a copyediting certificate from the University of California at San Diego.

-Vice President - Mary Silberstein
+Vice President - Vacant

-Treasurer - Cheri Grimm
+Treasurer - thomas brauner

 Secretary - Jim Livingston